simonmorley/homepage/README.md

 Since 2004, I've founded about 5 different startups:

-- Cucumber Tony: Remote management solution for WiFi access points
+- Cucumber Tony: Cloud-based remote management of WiFi access points
-- PolkaSpots: WiFi Hotspots and Installations
+- PolkaSpots: Public WiFi Hotspots and networking installation service
 - Perched: AirBnb for kitchens
-- Phil: contactless payment services for homeless people
+- Phil: Contactless payment services for homeless people
 - [MIMO](https://github.com/mimolabs): Open-source WiFi splash pages and marketing tools

-I've closed them all now.

 We were in Techstars Berlin 2017 - some of the best times of my startup life were spent between Berlin and Shoreditch.
 If you were in Techstars too, you can find me on Discord.